 While overutilization metrics (such as emergency department utilization) will likely perform well, others (for example, screening, vaccination, follow-up) will likely perform poorly.
 Consider excluding the time horizon affected by COVID-19 in the calculation of metrics, or resetting the threshold to adjust for its impact.

-Cost benchmarks: This time of reduced utilization may be followed by a “surge” as routine care recommences.
+- Cost benchmarks: This time of reduced utilization may be followed by a “surge” as routine care recommences.
 For 2020 performance, consider extending performance periods to balance impact of utilization patterns or comparing cost growth across regional (or national) peers in resetting benchmarks.
-Ease provider burden.

 Providers have often expressed frustration by technical or reporting requirements.